 Photos: When the Flexible Spot autofocus area is set to Move mode by pressing the center button briefly, its is highlighted in orange, and direction buttons are shown, which indicate that the autofocus area can be moved (right: enlarged).
 In this state, there is no level indicator shown, and the autofocus area indicator is clearly visible.

 After I had read an article about focus tracking with new DSLR and system cameras in dpreview.com in spring 2017, I had the idea of using the focus tracking mode of the Sony RX 100 M1 for close-up shots and for shots where the subject is not at the center.
 Actually, this focus mode is meant for moving objects.
 So, this proposal is a kind of "misuse" of this feature.
 The idea behind this "misuse" is as follows:

 So far, so good.
 First tests indicated that I got a lot of "hits" using this method.
 Time will tell whether this approach is really useful, particularly for my wife.
-I myself can still resort to the "flexible spot" focus or other approaches like manual focusing.
+I myself can still resort to the Flexible Spot focus area or other approaches like manual focusing.
 I find it in practice also useful to increase ISO somewhat and to switch to A mode, whereas my wife only uses P mode (see Changing Further Photographic Parameters... for details).
-I am preparing an extra page about this topic on which I will also present some sample images.
+I prepared an extra page about this topic on which I also present some sample images.
 See there for details.

 Since there is no dedicated macro mode on the Sony RX100 M1, focusing manually is the same for all target distances.
 The camera offers two tools that are meant to make manual focusing easier: